Villavu/Simba/Doc/sphinx/scriptref/bitmap.rst

     function GetColorsBitmap(const bmp: integer): TIntegerArray;

-Returns a TIntegerArray of all colours on the bitmap, the result will be sorted row by row.
+Returns a TIntegerArray of all colors on the bitmap, the result will be sorted row by row.

 .. code-block:: pascal